ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 > except the ones you used for life coding? like generating unique identifiers, creating
 > predefined `undefined` and so on, or is this enough?

+As Nicolo mention, there is a problem if you include multiple JS files that run in the same scope, so if we generate a variable, let us say `time`in one file and then we transpile another file, we don't know if there is a variable with the same name in the first file and so there could be a conflict.

+A general solution to this is what I explained in my notes on compilers: prefixing all the user code identifiers with a unique prefix, and avoiding such prefix when introducing new compiler identifiers.

 ## References

 * Watch the talk in Youtube: https://youtu.be/UeVq_U5obnE?si=Vl_A49__5zgITvjx